Reinvention

 What the Boardroom Gets Wrong About Reinvention

 In the corporate world, reinvention is treated as a strategy problem.
-You analyze, you plan, you build a roadmap, you execute.
-But athletic reinvention doesn't work that way.
+Analyze, plan, build a roadmap, execute.
+Athletic reinvention doesn't work that way.
 It's a commitment problem.
 You don't think your way back into shape.
 You move your way back.
 You show up when you don't feel like it.
 You do the unglamorous work on the days nobody is watching.

-The leaders I've seen successfully reinvent themselves — in their careers, their health, their relationships — all share one trait: they treat their comeback like a training plan, not a business plan.
-Daily inputs, compounding over time, with the understanding that the results aren't linear and the process is the point.
+The leaders I've seen reinvent themselves, in their careers, their health, their relationships, all share one trait: they treat the comeback like a training plan, not a business plan.
+Daily inputs, compounding over time, knowing the results aren't linear and the process is the point.

 Where I Am Now

 I'm not going to pretend I'm back to Olympic Trials shape.
 I'm not.
 But I'm moving every day.
 I'm racing again.
 I'm back in the mountains.
-And I'm building something — this platform, this community — that holds me accountable to the identity that has always mattered most to me.
+And I'm building something, this platform and this community, that holds me accountable to the identity that has always mattered most to me.

-If you're reading this and you recognize yourself in the story of drift — the years where the athlete in you went quiet — I want you to know that the comeback is available to you.
+If you're reading this and you see yourself in the story of drift, the years where the athlete in you went quiet, know this: the comeback is available to you.
 Right now.
 From exactly where you are.

 The playbook is simple, even if it isn't easy: be honest about where you are, reclaim your identity, make the smallest sustainable commitment you can keep, and tell somebody.